Golf tips and expert instruction, golf club reviews and the latest golf equipment.

-In the event of a tie after four rounds, the winner will be decided by a play-off by stroke play over four holes.
-The play-off will start as soon as practicable after the last competitors have finished their round.
+In the event of a tie after four rounds at the Old Course, the winner will be decided in a playoff by stroke play over the 1st, 2nd, 17th and 18th holes, with the playoff starting as soon as practicable after the last competitors have finished their round.

-The player with the lowest aggregate over the extra holes will be declared the winner.
-If the players are still tied having played these extra holes, a hole-by-hole play-off will be played immediately over the 18th hole only until a winner emerges.
+The competitor with the lowest aggregate over the four extra holes will be declared the winner.
+However, if the players are still tied having played these extra holes, a hole-by-hole playoff will be played immediately over the 18th hole only until a winner emerges.

 If the playoff involves more than 2 players, those other than the winner will be deemed to have tied for 2nd place regardless of their scores in the playoff.